opconWizard/opcon-docs/docs/installation/database-scripts.md

 executed, the script performs the following tasks:

 - Installs or updates the OpCon database schema
-- Grants full control to the \"OpConxps\" role for all OpCon tables
+- Grants full control to the "OpConxps" role for all OpCon tables
-- Grants read-only access to the \"opconreader\" role for all OpCon tables
+- Grants read-only access to the "opconreader" role for all OpCon tables
 - Populates static tables with data
 - Loads initial data to selected administration tables